kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 ## Conclusion

-Based on the investigation, I would recommend to you as follows.
+Based on the investigation, to let your tests run faster, I would recommend to you as follows.

 1. You should not use the Tree mode of the Log Viewer; you should prefer the Table mode.
 2. In the Table mode, you should never select "All" to print, as it emits "step execution logs" which is too volumy.